Jubatian/rrpge-spec/specs/acc_arch.rst

 pixel within the cell for the Destination combine major stage.

 The line pattern is used to produce the line's color.
-The pattern is rotated one pixel (4 or 8 bits) after every two pixels output, always using the lowest pixel (4 or 8 bits) for the output.
+The pattern is rotated right one pixel (4 or 8 bits) after every two pixels output, always using the lowest pixel (4 or 8 bits) for the output.